CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 in fisheries acoustics.</b>

-The code accompany the manuscript "High-Precision model for acoustic backscattering by liquid and gas filled prolate spheroid over a wide frequency range and tilt angles – Implications in fisheries acoustics" (Khodabandeloo et al.) submitted to Journal of Sound and Vibration for review.
+The code accompany the manuscript "High-Precision model for acoustic backscattering by liquid and gas filled prolate spheroid over a wide frequency range and tilt angles – Implications in fisheries acoustics" (Khodabandeloo et al.) submitted to the Journal of Sound and Vibration for review.

 The current release "ProlateSpheroidv0.9" is the release corresponding to the submission of the manuscript.